 Laundry takes up 15 percent of water usage at home and when you can reduce the number of times you wash your clothes, and water efficiency of your washing machine, you’d definitely see a difference in your bill.

-We’ve intentionally chosen a front-loading washing machine with a larger capacity so we don’t have to wash so frequently.
+I have personally chosen to wash the clothes only once a week and also pick a front-loading washing machine with a larger capacity so we don’t have to wash so frequently.

 These efforts have helped us to save additional money which would otherwise have been spent on a dryer or water from washing multiple times a week.

-4. Mopping our floor only once and week
+4. Mopping the floor only once and week

 I was surprised to learn that there are Singaporeans who mop their floors every single day.
 To me, based on my threshold for cleanliness at least, I do not feel that this is necessary for my house.